Baseball cap: Athletic use

+In the sport of baseball, the cap is an important part of the uniform which, in addition to its protective function, identifies a team.
+Often the logo, mascot, team's, city or country initial (often in the form of monogram) is placed on the cap.

-Beginning with the 2014 season, MLB Pitchers are permitted to wear a special reinforced hat to protect their heads from line drives.
+In 2014, the MLB began allowing pitchers to wear a special reinforced hat to protect their heads from line drives.

+In some sports baseball caps are also used on the field.
+In softball baseball caps are mandatory for men but optional for women.
+In limited overs cricket teams have opted to wear baseball caps, rather than more traditional cricket caps.
+In golf and tennis, baseball caps are used as an alternative to more traditional headgear.

 Athletes in other sports wear hats with their team's logo and colors as "sideline" hats; both types are also sold as authentic team merchandise in retail stores.
 Other hats may simply have a maker's logo, such as Reebok, Nike or Carhartt; these hats are often made of brushed cotton.

-Golfers tend to prefer the sports visor form which does not cover the head but keeps the sun out of their eyes; women also traditionally have worn visors casually but a trend in certain youth subcultures sees an increase in feminine use of full hats.
+In many forms of motorsport, a baseball cap with the logo of the series' tyre supplier will be given for the top 3 finishing drivers to wear during the podium ceremony.

 Professional use

 Military

-Some armed forces use baseball caps as part of their uniforms, usually with combat uniforms.
+Although the patrol cap is common in the United States Armed Forces, some sections use baseball caps as part of their uniforms instead, usually with combat uniforms.

-Those of the United States Armed Forces are worn mostly with utility uniforms and coveralls.
 They sometimes have a command logo on the front to denote command affiliation.
 Alternatively, the cap may have the wearer's rank on the front, if an officer.
 Baseball caps of a particular color are worn to denote a specific function of a person or particular job.
 For example, in the United States submarine force, red baseball caps are worn by drill monitors who facilitate and critique members of the boat's crew during drills.
 In the United States Army, parachute riggers wear red baseball caps and parachute instructors wear black baseball caps as part of their uniform.
 In various squadrons of the United States Air Force's civilian auxiliary, squadron-distinctive baseball caps have been issued as headgear (or "cover") for the Battle Dress Uniform, typically displaying squadron colors, squadron number, and/or squadron patch.
-Although the BDUs have their own cover, a patrol cap in M81 Woodland, some squadrons have opted for more distinctive covers.
+Although the BDUs have their own cover, a patrol cap in M81 Woodland pattern, some squadrons have opted for more distinctive covers.

 Police

-There has been a marked trend in recent years among police forces and other uniformed bodies throughout the world to substitute inexpensive and comfortable baseball caps for peaked caps and other traditional headdresses.
-The baseball cap is also commonly used by private security companies as a cheap, practical piece of uniform headgear.

-Many armed police units around the world, notably SWAT in the United States and the Metropolitan Police Specialist Firearms Command in the UK, often wear baseball caps to shield their eyes from the sun where a full helmet would be excessive.
+There has been a marked trend in recent years among police forces throughout the world to substitute inexpensive and comfortable baseball caps, replacing peaked caps and other traditional headdresses.
+The baseball cap is already commonly used by private security companies as a low cost, practical piece of uniform headgear.
+Particularly heavily armed police units around the world, including SWAT in the United States and the Metropolitan Police Specialist Firearms Command in the UK, often wear baseball caps to shield their eyes from the sun where a full helmet would be excessive.